A white home icon to link to the website homepage

 • 4.
 Are there specific challenges faced by certain communities when dealing with domestic violence?

-Black women and other groups face increased challenges due to socio-economic and systemic biases in our standard health care and criminal justice systems.
+Black women and other groups face increased challenges.
+This is because of socio-economic and systemic biases in our standard health care and criminal justice systems.
 This makes getting access to services more difficult for these groups.

 • 5.What impact does experiencing domestic trauma have on mental health?

-Experiencing trauma from any source of domestic violence could result in many mental health issues including anxiety, shortness of breath, sexual dysfunction, and more.
+Experiencing trauma from any source of domestic violence could result in many mental health issues.
+These may include anxiety, shortness of breath, sexual dysfunction, and more.
 This makes it essential that victims get professional help after traumatic events immediat.

 Newsletter